Observations from the UW Huskies’ eighth fall practice

 Jimmy Lake loves to simulate special situations.

-Like this one: late in Saturday’s eighth practice of fall camp, the Huskies’ head coach placed UW’s starting offense on its own 40-yard line, with a 27-20 deficit and 1:30 left.
+Like this one: late Saturday, in the eighth practice of fall camp, the Huskies’ head coach placed Washington’s starting offense on its own 40-yard line, with a 27-20 deficit and 1:30 left.

 With live tackling allowed, Dylan Morris and Co. were given 90 seconds to travel 60 yards.

-On the drive’s opening play, Morris hit wide receiver Terrell Bynum on an out-route for a seven-yard gain.
-He then handed to Richard Newton for a three-yard plunge to move the chains and stop the clock.
+On the drive’s opening play, Morris hit wide receiver Terrell Bynum on an out route for a 7-yard gain.
+He then handed to Richard Newton for a 3-yard plunge to move the chains and stop the clock.

-After surrendering a sack by second-year outside linebacker Cooper McDonald, UW faced 2nd-and-14 from its own 46-yard line.
+After surrendering a sack by second-year outside linebacker Cooper McDonald, UW faced second-and-14 from its own 46-yard line.
 Morris took the snap, bought time and delivered a 24-yard strike over the middle to wide receiver Rome Odunze, who dropped to the turf at the defense’s 30-yard line.

-After Morris tossed to Newton for a one-yard gain and the offense called its only timeout, the third-year passer from Puyallup struck again — lofting a perfect 27-yard looper down the seam that tight end Cade Otton caught in stride (while absorbing a hit from safety Dominique Hampton) at the 2-yard line.
+After Morris tossed to Newton for a 1-yard gain and the offense called its only timeout, the third-year passer from Puyallup struck again — lofting a perfect 27-yard looper down the seam that tight end Cade Otton caught in stride (while absorbing a hit from safety Dominique Hampton) at the 2-yard line.

 From there, the Husky offense was unceremoniously extinguished.
 On first-and-goal from the 2, inside linebacker Jackson Sirmon busted up the middle to stand up Newton for a 3-yard loss.
 Morris spiked the ball to stop the clock, then threw a pass out of the back of the end zone when few eligible options emerged.

 So there stood UW’s starters on both sides of the ball, facing off on fourth-and-goal from the 5-yard line with three seconds left.
 Morris took a shotgun snap and was immediately flushed to his right, scanning for an open receiver but finding none.
-He kept the play alive, retreating left, before finally firing a bullet towards Otton in the back of the end zone.
+He kept the play alive, retreating left, before finally firing a bullet toward Otton in the back of the end zone.

 It was intercepted by sophomore safety Julius Irvin instead.

-Still, Morris made plenty of plays of his own on Saturday.
-The 6-foot, 200-pounder threw a pair of touchdown passes — a 25-yarder down the left sideline to Odunze on the first play of a non-contact red zone drill, followed by a 28-yarder to Bynum on the opposite side during a live-tackling scrimmage period.
-In the aforementioned scrimmage, Morris went 9-15 for 116 yards with one touchdown and one interception.
+Still, Morris made plenty of plays of his own Saturday.
+The 6-foot, 200-pounder threw a pair of touchdown passes — a 25-yarder down the left sideline to Odunze on the first play of a non-contact red-zone drill, followed by a 28-yarder to Bynum on the opposite side during a live-tackling scrimmage period.
+In the aforementioned scrimmage, Morris went 9 for 15 for 116 yards with one touchdown and one interception.

-As for the other Husky signal callers, sixth-year senior Patrick O’Brien went 9-17 for 102 yards and an interception during Saturday’s scrimmage portion, while freshman Sam Huard finished 11-17 for 99 yards and a pick of his own while working with the third team.
-The O’Brien interception ricocheted off the hands of tight end Mark Redman, before falling into the arms of redshirt freshman corner Mishael Powell.
+As for the other Husky signal-callers, sixth-year senior Patrick O’Brien went 9 for 17 for 102 yards and an interception during the scrimmage portion Saturday, while freshman Sam Huard finished 11 for 17 for 99 yards and a pick of his own while working with the third team.
+The O’Brien interception ricocheted off the hands of tight end Mark Redman before falling into the arms of redshirt freshman corner Mishael Powell.
 Walk-on inside linebacker Ben Hines snagged the other interception, collecting a Huard pass over the middle that was intended for Redman as well.

 Here are some other observations from UW’s eighth fall practice, which included the most legitimate scrimmaging thus far.